tcltk/tcl/doc/markdown/Cancel.md

 # Description

-**Tcl\_CancelEval** cancels or unwinds the script in progress soon after the next invocation of asynchronous handlers, causing **TCL\_ERROR** to be the return code for that script.
+**Tcl\_CancelEval** cancels or unwinds the script in progress soon after the next invocation of asynchronous handlers, causing [TCL\_ERROR][catch] to be the return code for that script.
 This function is thread-safe and may be called from any thread in the process.

-**Tcl\_Canceled** checks if the script in progress has been canceled and returns **TCL\_ERROR** if it has.
-Otherwise, **TCL\_OK** is returned.
+**Tcl\_Canceled** checks if the script in progress has been canceled and returns [TCL\_ERROR][catch] if it has.
+Otherwise, [TCL\_OK][catch] is returned.
 Extensions can use this function to check to see if they should abort a long running command.
 This function is thread sensitive and may only be called from the thread the interpreter was created in.

 ## Flag bits